 OS X supports the usage of more than one audio device by the same audio software.
 This is done via the Core Audio function Aggregate Devices, which allows to combine several devices into one.
+This function is found in the Audio MIDI Setup - Audio window.
+Click the + sign in the lower left.

-The current driver supports up to three HDSPe in any combination.
+The current driver supports up to three MADIface.
 All units have to be in sync, i.e. have to receive valid sync information either via word clock or by feeding synchronized signals.